Sharifur/hexcoupon-lite/Readme.txt

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Changelog ==
+== 1.1.6 ==
+Added new feature "store credit" for both block pattern and legacy pattern

 == 1.1.5 ==
 Added QR Code in the URL tab to enhance marketing ability